let Latisys help solve your compliance puzzle

 The 1999 Gramm-Leach-Bliley Act was established primarily to enable consolidation among the financial services sector companies.
 But it also pursued enhanced protection of private consumer information disclosed to any financial institution.
 Hosting your infrastructure with Latisys means that your data will reside on an audit ready platform.
 A thorough third party risk assessment has been performed on this platform to ensure adequate controls and policies are in place to protect the data you host at Latisys.

-Compliance Preparation Checklist
+Data Center Compliance Checklist

 We've prepared a guide covering some of the basic information an organization should have before undergoing any sort of compliance audit.
 Download it here »